ecohealthalliance/tater/packages/controllers/README.md

-# mantle:controllers
+# tater:controllers

-This package defines controllers in mantle.
+This package defines controllers in tater.